Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized Harmonic maps into -manifolds.

-Then we completes the proof by applying corollary~\ref{caract-V^2H} . $\square$\\ Now, let us come back to the case of a $f$-manifolds.
-Then the condition $\nabla F=0$ is equivalent ot the fact that $\nabla$ leaves invariant the decomposition $TN=\hor\oplus \ver$ and moreover $\nabla^\hor J^\hor=0$, where $\nabla^\hor$ is the connection induced by $\nabla$ on $\hor$.
-In some sense, we have to add to the conditions of theorem~\ref{nabla-q=0} those of theorem as well as the condition $\nabla_{\ver}^\hor J^\hor=0$. \begin{defn} We will say that a $f$-structure $F$ and a metric $h$ on a manifold $N$ are compatible if $\hor\perp\ver$ and if $J^\hor$ is an orthogonal complex structure on $\hor$ endowed with the metric induced by $h$.
-This is equivalent to say that $I=J^\hor\oplus \Id_\ver$ is orthogonal: $I^*h=h$.
-We will then say that $(N,F,h)$ is a Riemannian $f$-manifold. \end{defn} \begin{thm} Let $(N,F,h)$ be a Riemannian $f$-manifold.
+Now, let us come back to the case of an $f$-manifolds.
+Then the condition $\nabla F=0$ is equivalent to the fact that $\nabla$ leaves invariant the decomposition $TN=\hor\oplus \ver$ and moreover $\nabla^\hor \Bar J=0$, where $\nabla^\hor$ is the connection induced by $\nabla$ on $\hor$.
+Heuristically, we have to add to the conditions of theorem~\ref{nabla-q=0} those of theorem~\ref{Gauduchon} as well as the condition $\nabla_{\ver}^\hor \Bar J=0$. \begin{defn} We will say that an $f$-structure $F$ and a metric $h$ on a manifold $N$ are compatible if $\hor\perp\ver$ and if $\Bar J$ is an orthogonal complex structure on $\hor$ endowed with the metric induced by $h$.
+This is equivalent to say that $F$ is skew-symmetric \wrt the metric $h$: $F\in\so(TN)$, or equivalently that $I=\Bar J\oplus \Id_\ver$ is orthogonal: $I^*h=h$.
+We will then say that $(N,F,h)$ is a metric $f$-manifold. \end{defn} \begin{thm} Let $(N,F,h)$ be a metric $f$-manifold.
 Then a metric connection $\nabla$ preserves the $f$-structure $F$ \iif all the following statements hold:

 \end{thm} \textbf{Proof.} We first notice that $\nabla\Omega_F(X^h,Y^h,Z^v)=\langle (\nabla_{X^h}F)Y^h,Z^v \rangle= \langle \nabla_{X^h}(FY^h),Z^v \rangle= -\nabla\Omega_q(X^h,FY^h,Z^v)$.
 Therefore ${\nabla\Omega_F}_{|\hor\times\hor\times \ver}=0 \Leftrightarrow {\nabla\Omega_q}_{|\hor\times\hor\times \ver}=0$.
 In the same way, ${\nabla\Omega_F}_{|\hor\times\ver\times \hor}=0 \Leftrightarrow {\nabla\Omega_q}_{|\hor\times\ver\times \hor}=0$.
 Therefore, according to the proof of corollary~\ref{caract-H^2V}, we have proved the equivalence between the two boxes. \\ Now, let us compute